AgnesAhlman/AgnesAhlman/README.md

 ### Hi there 👋

-I’m a former preschool teacher who is now a frontend developer student at Technigo.
-I’m solution-focused and a creative person who is excited to learn more about frontend development.
-I also have experience with graphic design.
+I’m a frontend developer with an eye for design!
+I’m a creative person who love problem solving.
+I work hard to be the best developer that I possible can be.